Money supply

 The simplest possible definition is the actual amount of bank notes and coins in circulation.
-The problem with this simple definition is that most money exists as bank deposits rather than in physical form.
+The problem with this simple definition is that most money exists as bank deposits and other such obligations rather than in physical form.

-Even the narrowest of the definitions that are actually useful, M0, is broader than this as it includes banks' deposits with the Bank of England (or their own central bank in other countries).
+Even the narrowest of the definitions that are actually useful, M0, is broader than physical notes and coins as it includes banks' deposits with the central bank.

 The broad money measures (M3, M4 and others) add other types of money such as repos, bank acceptances, commercial paper and bonds.
 Some countries (but not the UK) include foreign currency deposits.